 The cybersecurity workforce in Massachusetts suffers from a lack of diversity.
-In the Massachusetts technology sector, which includes the cybersecurity industry, only 5 percent of workers are Black, 7 percent are Latinx, and one-third are women, according to the Massachusetts Technology Leadership Council.
+According to the Aspen Institute, it is estimated that only 4% of cybersecurity workers self-identify as Hispanic, 9% as Black, and 24% as women.
 Due to its widely recognized power for enhancing participation in a career field, mentorship can help develop a more inclusive cyber workforce by preparing diverse talent, especially college students, to pursue careers in cybersecurity.

 The MassCyberCenter created the Cybersecurity Mentorship Program to provide opportunities for diverse Massachusetts undergraduate college students to learn about careers in cybersecurity and develop their professional networks through direct engagement with industry professionals.
 The goal of the Cybersecurity Mentorship Program is to encourage diverse undergraduate college students to continue to pursue a career in cybersecurity and promote the diversity of the cybersecurity workforce in Massachusetts.

 There are three main components to the Program:

 - Direct Mentorship – Students and their mentor, a cyber industry professional, will be matched together to have a one-on-one, ongoing dialogue on careers in cybersecurity.
 Students will learn directly from their mentor about the different types of cybersecurity jobs and how to leverage their studies into a career in cybersecurity through phone calls, video chats, and in-person meetings (if permitted by the public health guidelines);